Jenn McAllister: Career

 In February 2016, it was announced that McAllister would portray the leading role of Andie Fixler in the YouTube Red original series Foursome.
 In an interview with TheWrap, she described her relationships with the series' cast, stating that "I grew really close to everyone.
 It was kind of like a summer camp ...
 I was on set for 12 and a half hours every day, so you're really close with these people."
 She created content for her channel five to six weeks before production on Foursome began in order to exclusively focus on the series.
 The series was released in March 2016, and ran for four seasons until the end of 2018.
 For her performance, she won the Streamy Award for Best Actress at the 6th Annual Streamy Awards, which was presented to her by her friend and frequent collaborator, Andrea Russett.
 She also received a shared nomination with the cast of Foursome.

 In 2018, McAllister was cast in the role of Deanna Hoffman in the Hulu series All Night, which was the second collaboration between AwesomenessTV and Hulu.
 The series stars a large ensemble of actors and premiered in May 2018.

 In 2019, McAllister competed in the first season of The Reality House, a web series inspired by Big Brother where several YouTubers compete for $25,000.
 She placed 8th out of 13 YouTubers who competed.

 At the end of 2021, McAllister stopped posting on her YouTube channel jennxpenn, instead focusing her attention on live streaming on Twitch.
 She quickly rose to the top 0.04% of streamers on the platform, streaming primarily in the Just Chatting category.
-She posts edited versions of her live streams on a second YouTube channel which has amassed over 600 thousand subscribers.
+She posts edited versions of her live streams on a second YouTube channel which has amassed over 700 thousand subscribers.

 Personal life

 In November 2020, in a video titled "addressing your assumptions about me...", McAllister publicly came out as bisexual, saying she had been identifying as bi in her personal life since she was 19 years old.

+In June 2026, McAllister announced her engagement with longtime partner Rachel.